cloudberrydb/cloudberrydb-site/docs/system-utilities/gpaddmirrors.md

 When enabling a mirroring configuration that adds hosts to the Greenplum system, `gpaddmirrors` populates the `gp_segment_configuration` catalog table with the mirror segment instance information.
 Greenplum Database uses the address value of the `gp_segment_configuration` catalog table when looking up host systems for Greenplum interconnect (internal) communication between the coordinator and segment instances and between segment instances, and for other internal communication.

-## Using Host Systems with Multiple NICs
+## Use Host Systems with Multiple NICs

 If hosts systems are configured with multiple NICs, you can initialize a Greenplum Database system to use each NIC as a Greenplum host system.
 You must ensure that the host systems are configured with sufficient resources to support all the segment instances being added to the host.
 Also, if you enable segment mirroring, you must ensure that the Greenplum system configuration supports failover if a host system fails.